 The alternating voltage is generated in two ways.

 - By rotating the coil inside the uniform magnetic field at constant speed

 - By rotating the magnetic field around the stationary coil at the constant speed.

 In small AC generators, the coil rotates between the magnetic field, whereas in large ac generator the magnetic field rotates around the coil because of some economical consideration.

 Process of Generating Alternating Voltage

-Consider a coil placed in a uniform magnetic field to which load is connected through brushes and slip rings.
-When the coil is rotated in an anticlockwise direction at a constant angular velocity of Ď‰ radians per second an electromagnetic force is induced in the coil sides.
-The cross-sectional view of the coil and its different position at different instants are shown below in the figure.
+Consider the stationary coil places inside the uniform magnetic field.
+The load is connected across the coil with the help of brushes and the slip rings.
+When the coil rotates in the anticlockwise direction at constant angular velocity ω the electromotive force induces in the coil.
+The cross-sectional view of the coil at the different position is shown in the figure below.

 The magnitude of the emf induced in the coil depends on the rate of the flux cut by the conductor.
 The figure below shows that the no current induces in the coil when they are parallel to the magnetic line of forces. i.e., at the position (1), (2) and (3).
 And the total flux cut by the conductor becomes zero.

 The magnitude of the induces emf becomes maximum when the conductor becomes perpendicular to the magnetic line of force.
 The conductor cuts the maximum flux at this position.

 The direction of the emf induces in the conductor is determined by Fleming’s right-hand rule.
 When the coil is at position (2) the emf induces in the outward direction of the conductor whereas at position (4) the direction of the inducing emf becomes inward.